-- pregnant or breast-feeding women – it has not been proved safe
+- Pregnant or breast-feeding women – it has not been proven safe for this group

-- steer clear of using a valerian bath product if you have an open wound, fever, skin problems, or serious heart and circulation issues, too.11
+Steer clear of using a valerian bath product if you have an open wound, fever, skin problems, or serious heart and circulation issues, too.15

 What are the side-effects of taking valerian?

 While it’s considered safe, there are some common side-effects from taking valerian: